-Attendance at all theory classes and scheduled resource sessions is compulsory.
-Such classes represent information sessions provided by methods such as guest lectures, audio-visual resources with limited availability, specific demonstrations, or learning activities where instructorled group discussions are deemed necessary to meet course objectives.
+Attendance at all theory and lab classes and scheduled resource sessions is compulsory.
+Such classes represent information sessions provided by

-Student attendance records will be reviewed as necessary to assist the EDO in maintaining the student's standing in the program.
+Student attendance records will be reviewed as necessary to assist the Program Coordinator in maintaining the student's standing in the program.

-If a student is unable to attend classes, they are expected to notify their instructor/EDO by email or voice message before class instruction begins.
-For any scheduled tests and exams, notification must be given to the instructor or EDO before 8:30 am on the day they are scheduled.
+If a student is unable to attend classes, they are expected to notify their Program Coordinator and instructor by email or voice message before class instruction begins.
+For any scheduled tests and exams, notification must be given to the Program Coordinator and instructor before 8:30 am on the day they are scheduled or sooner.

 Students are discouraged from making appointments at times which conflict with theory classes, scheduled tests or exams, field/work placements or any planned skill verifications.
-Many clinical courses set aside specific days or blocks of time for unsupervised clinical practice and ANISHINABEK EDUCATIONAL INSTITUTE students are not to book any appointments during these learning hours either.
+Many clinical courses set aside specific days or blocks of time for unsupervised clinical practice and students are not to book any appointments during these learning hours.

 It is expected that students will arrive to all scheduled tests or exams on time.
 Students that arrive late for tests and exams will not be granted an extension of time missed.
 This may result in insufficient time to complete the test or exam and a reduced grade that may impact overall success in course completion.
-Exception will be give where prior approval has been granted, by the course instructor and the applicable EDO, for extenuating circumstances.
+Exception will be given where prior approval has been granted, by the Program Coordinator in consultation with the applicable course instructor(s) for extenuating circumstances.
 All requests for test and exam extensions will be individually assessed and may not be approved.
-Requests submitted after the start of the scheduled testing will not be approved and submission of a request does not imply assumption of approval without written confirmation from the applicable EDO.
+Requests submitted after the start of the scheduled testing will not be approved and submission of a request does not imply assumption of approval without written confirmation from the applicable Program Coordinator.